-At 12:30pm we will head into the desert by Jeep to see five historical desert sites.
+At 12:30 pm we will head into the desert by Jeep to see five historical desert sites.

 Amar Sagar Jain Temple is dedicated to Lord Parshwanath, who is credited for bringing “Karma” philosophy.
 The architectural design in a masterpiece to behold.
-It has an ivory marble exterior and inside is a feast for the eyes with detailed intricate carvings of figurines, animals and gods.
+It has an ivory marble exterior and inside is a feast for the eyes with detailed intricate carvings of figurines, animals, and gods.
 This temple is a key worship site for Jain people in the area.

 A Desert Oasis is something we have all heard about in tales of desert life and its mirages.
 These naturally occurring pools of water in a barren landscape are definitely a sight for sore eyes.
 To imagine stumbling upon a water source in a vast desert landscape is nothing short of miraculous.

 Camel Safari – We will head to the camel point, where you will meet your camel and go on a once of a lifetime journey through the desert.
 We will find a beautiful secluded spot on the sand dunes to watch the spectacular sunset and take some amazing photos.
-We will then feast on a traditional desert dinner cooked on the campfire in front of you as you watch the sky turn from sunset golds to a beautifully starry night.
+We will then feast on a traditional desert dinner cooked on the campfire in front of you as you watch the sky turn from sunset golds to a beautiful starry night.
 We will then take you back to the hotel.